 But don’t fret, once you cross Bolton Road and descend to cross a stream, the trail turns left and enters an incredible stand of mature pitch pines (mixed in with some red pines as well.)
 It’s beautiful – and just smells wonderful.
 It didn’t hurt that the sun was now shining a bit against the wet trees and ground.
 This folks… This is why we hike.

 But the beauty wasn’t done yet; across an old dam and then a turn north to follow along the Tankerhoosen River for a while – a pristine fast flowing tiny river, twisting and turning through the pine and hemlock forest.
 I’m no fisherman, but if I was, this is where I’d fish.
-It just looked awesome.
+It just looked… so classic.

 “Okay, whatever,” you think, “so there’s a highway over there to my left.”
 Keep hiking north.

 Before long, you’re almost on the dang shoulder!
-I never noticed, but the next time I drove this stretch of 84 East (just before exist 67), I looked into the woods and the blue blazes are easily seen at 70+ (hey, this is CT) mph just a few feet into the woods!
+I never noticed, but the next time I drove this stretch of 84 East (just before exist 67), I looked into the woods and the blue blazes are easily seen at 70mph just a few feet into the woods!
 I wonder if I’ll ever see a hiker there for the rest of my life?

 There is a chain link fence separating highway and hiker, but it’s just not a fun stretch.
 Dennis and I couldn’t hear each other at all.
 Hey, you know what?
 Highway exit signs are way bigger when they’re looming over your head than when you’re zooming by them in a car.
 This goes on for about 15 minutes, which is 14 minutes too long.

 The trail finally turns east away from the highway and down and around a reservoir on its way out to Reservoir Road.
-Once up and over the guardrail onto the road – a really fun road to drive, by the way – you can go hike in the Walker Reservoir for a while if you want.
+Once up and over the guardrail onto the road – a really fun road to drive, by the way – you can go hike around Walker’s Reservoir for a while if you want.